chromerai/ML_projects/README.md

 ghouls-goblins-Neural net uses keras sequential model and dense layers to create a neural net to classify data into ghouls - goblins -ghosts .
 The dataset used is part of the kaggle competition : https://www.kaggle.com/c/ghouls-goblins-and-ghosts-boo

+Kmean_image_compression : shows how can we use KNN to simply compress an image .
+It also uses opencv to read an image , can be used as a starting point to understand opencv.